 “Yes, you did say a bad word,” I tell him, “But you’re right.
 He was acting like the word you said.”

-In the previous act, I analyzed an experience I had correcting a student who spoke Southern American English.
-After I corrected his speech (and embarrassed) him, he avoided talking to me.
-I later realized the damage I had done to our relationship, and I tried to better time and deliver feedback.
-When I taught English Language Learners, I also had difficulty getting certain students to speak to me.
+Even though I had made strides to make my classroom an inviting place for speakers of all languages, I still had students who were reluctant to speak to me or with others.
 Their affective filters often were heightened during my class because it focused on the study of English (Krashen, 1987).
 While some students were fearless, others would ask their friends to ask me questions because they were afraid of saying the wrong thing.
+They also knew I only spoke English and could not converse with me in their first language.

 The enthusiastic student in the vignette above had attained a high level of English proficiency using grammatical structures.
 He was able to produce spoken language that followed the rules of the power dialect.
 However, he did not understand the social implications of using certain vocabulary.
 He genuinely did not think the word “bastard” was a curse word.
 When I saw him fully realize what he said, I took a moment to reflect before acting.
 If I showed disapproval, he would feel further embarrassment.
 If I wrote him up, I would scare those students unwilling to talk to me even further.
 Mahar (2001) discusses how students who lack access to the power dialect often face disciplinary issues as they negotiate the social aspects of school.
 Did I want this student, who strongly engaged in the activity, to be punished for relating to my story?

-The point of this class was to encourage students to use English.
-If they feared being written up because they did not fully understand the language, then I would be the only one doing any talking.
-I decided not to punish the student and to agree with his word choice because I wanted to show him and his classmates that they should not fear participating in class discussion.
+The point of this class was to encourage (not force) students to use English.
+If they feared being written up because they did not fully understand the language, then I would be the only one doing any talking, or I would experience the same type of push-back that was so common in my classroom my first year teaching.
+I decided not to punish the student and to agree with his word choice because I wanted to show him and his classmates that they should not fear participating in class discussion, especially when they were willing to take a chance using the new language they were acquiring.
 I never had another instance of cussing in class again and noticed more students participating in discussion.
 Once I established that students were safe to take risks with language, they began to do so.

-Whereas I silenced the student who spoke Southern American English, I listened to and appreciated the contributions of my English Language Learners.
+At this point, I really began listening to and appreciating the contributions of my English Language Learners.
 Looking back, I feel like this moment marked an important shift in my thinking about language.
 I realized it is impossible to consider language without context.
 When I look at the context surrounding the enthusiastic student’s response to my story, his reaction was appropriate.
 From that point on, I tried to discard some of my more rigid rules regarding language use (and school rules).
 Anytime language use became an issue in my classroom, I tried to consider all the contributing factors before making judgments about what was appropriate or correct.